aws-samples/aws-cdk-cicd-boot-sample/README.md

   ```
   After performing this please do not forget to delete your CloudFormation resources on the previous INT Account.
 - `validation error detected: Value 'log-retention-..........-.......-...-DEV' at 'roleName' failed to satisfy constraint: Member must have length less than or equal to 64`: This usually happens if you use longer `applicationName` in the `config/AppConfig.ts` than 20 characters.
 In this case, you either use different application name or modify the log retention role in the [LogRetentionRoleStack](lib/stacks/core/LogRetentionRoleStack.ts).
-​
+- Windows - With PowerShell execution of the `export_envs.ps1` might result an error like `export_envs.ps1 is not digitally signed.
+You cannot run this script on the current system.
+For more information about running scripts and setting execution policy, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170.`, then run the `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` command and try to run the `export_envs.ps1` script again.
+- On Windows you might need to use the `python` command instead of the `py` command which used in the code snippet.
+It depends on how the Python has been installed on the OS and it has no impact on the results.
+- The `npm run create-compilance-log-bucket` command can log `OperationAborted: A conflicting conditional operation is currently in progress against this resource.
+Please try again.` errors after the bucket has been created in case there are other automation in place to manage the Bucket policies and public access.

 ## CDK Useful commands

 * `npm ci`                               install the packages from the frozen dependencies in the package-lock.json
 * `npm run build`                        compile typescript to js
 * `npm run watch`                        watch for changes and compile
 * `npm run test`                         perform the jest unit tests
 * `npm install`                          installs an npm package (make sure to run the npm run generate-checksum afterwards)
 * `npm run generate-checksum`            generate checksum of the package-lock.json (after installing new dependencies)
+* `npm run create-compilance-log-bucket` creates compilance log bucket on the accounts
 * `npm run audit`                        audits both NPM and Python dependencies
 * `npm run audit-nodejs`                 audits NPM dependencies
 * `npm run audit-python`                 audits Python dependencies
 * `npm run lint`                         check for linting issues in the project
 * `npm run lint-fix`                     fix linting issues in the project (do not forget to add & commit the fixed files)
 * `cdk deploy`                           deploy this stack to your default AWS account/region
 * `cdk diff`                             compare deployed stack with current state
 * `cdk synth --all`                      emits the synthesized CloudFormation template for all stacks

 ## Pointers to external documentation